FINRA summit: Execs on adding 'cultural competency,' removing bias

 Acknowledge the differences that exist with clients

-Desi Wyatt, director of national sales at Citi Personal Wealth Management, said it's important for advisors to recognize the difference, such as in culture and religion, with their clients.
+Desi Wyatt, workplace strategy and business controls lead at Citi Personal Wealth Management, said it's important for advisors to recognize the differences, such as in culture and religion, with their clients.
 He pointed to advisors recognizing Diwali, which occurs on Oct.
 31 to Nov.
 1 this year, with their Hindu clients and employees.

 "If you have someone that celebrates that holiday, knowing that is even happening and understanding why, is an important thing.
 And so, it makes people feel a bit more inclusive," Wyatt said.
 "Bridging a gap between knowledge and ignorance is truly being aware and helping others feel more included as part of that organizational structure that you're a part of."